P4nch0/SanHumberto/readme.md

 ## Instalation:

 As it is a web platform there is no installation needed, it is hosted in (panchonugo.com).
+But if you want to run the application locally you have to:
+- Download XAMPP from https://www.apachefriends.org/index.html and install it.
-But if you want to run the application locally you have to first install [XAMPP(https://www.apachefriends.org/index.html)] Then open phpmyadmin from XAMPP and create a new database using the sanhumbert.sql script (cotained in this folder).
+- Open phpmyadmin from XAMPP and create a new MySQL database using the sanhumbert.sql script (cotained in this folder).
+- Run the application to check everything is running as expected.